m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

 * Hit Create a resource -> Monitoring & Diagnostics -> Application Insights.
 Select the resource group to be jakartaee-cafe-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the instance name as jakartaee-cafe-insights-`<your suffix>` (the suffix could be your first name such as "reza").
 Hit 'Review + create'.
 Hit 'Create'.
 * In the portal, go to 'All resources'.
 Find and click on jakartaee-cafe-insights-`<your suffix>`.
 Note down the connection string in the overview panel.

-## Set up OpenTelemetry
+## Set up OpenTelemetry Collector
-The next step is to get OpenTelemetry set up on the Kubernetes cluster so you can view logs, metrics and traces in Log Analytics/App Insights.
+The next step is to get OpenTelemetry Collector set up on the Kubernetes cluster so you can view logs, metrics and traces in App Insights.

 * You must first build the custom OpenTelemetry Collector image and push the image to Docker Hub by issuing the following commands.
 You should explore the `otel-collector-config.yml` file referenced in the Docker build.
 It is configured to collect data from the Open Liberty deployments and send it to Log Analytics/App Insights.
    ```